danielsogl/doc/README.md

 ## Browse all Docs and Demos

-On **[vcl.github.io](https://vcl.github.io/)** you can browse the docs and demos from all modules in the VCL org's repos.
+On **[vcl.github.io](https://vcl.github.io/)** you can browse the docs and demos from all modules in the VCL org’s repos.

 ## Getting Started